SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/sandbox-account.md

 > 🚧 _Important_
 >
 > _Always be aware of what account you are logged into.
-Any shipments accidently created in the**Production** account are counted.
-Which means, that these shipments are created with the carrier as live shipments and may be billed._
+Any shipments accidently created in the**Production** account are counted as live shipments.
+This means:_
+>
+> * _These shipments are created with the carrier as actual shipments_
+> * _You may be billed for these shipments_
+> * _These shipments cannot be reversed_
+>
+> _It is recommended to double-check your environment before creating any shipments to avoid unexpected charges._